Cleaned myself: oh yeah

 Being unfurloughed, and not quite self-employed enough to be self-employed, I have been keen to re-establish a socially responsible personal economic upswing.
 And perhaps because the shadow of luck has followed me round for, err, say, … ever, and made a particular point of wasting its entire load on me recently without a scintilla of thought for the future, much like, well, … me actually – I seem to have escaped the plague with two of my fireworks still not entirely drenched yet.

 These form the two projects with which I justify my non-job/the means by which I receive money.
 One, is that we are to host an event at the rugby club.
 It was supposed to happen at Easter but given that the club can’t be used for anything else, it will now take place as soon as we can organise it.
 All I have to do is to decide what it’s going to be: a display of Japanese tanks from the Second World War; an introduction to the accessories of Scottish country-dancing; an open-mic poetry competition for office managers from Wolverhampton; a yard of ale drinking contest: over 85s versus under 9s; pig wrestling for piano teachers.
 Anyway, it’s not as pressing as two: we are still to run a Pearl & Dean style advert in local cinemas, and only need to see them open again to realise our plans.
 My idea, when it was first conceived, was to do a take on homemade, owner-managed business adverts, so that we could make something cheap and knowingly amateurish that might get one of those cult/viral take-ups.
 Now, having watched dozens of ads like that during lockdown – put out by the usual advertisers in slots previously reserved for big budget productions, as a timely, sensitive, of-the-moment idea, I wonder how original our thing’s going to look?
 By the time ours is out there, people will probably have had enough of stuff like that, and it’’ll look like a lame attempt to jump on the bandwagon.
 It definitely no longer stands up as an ironic take on irony, as I’d planned it.
-Perhaps we should present it as an ironic take on everything AC?
-You know BC followed by AC, instead of AD?
-We can literally be the first to take the piss out of new post-Covid sensibilities.
-Actually, yes, AC should be followed by PC not AC.
+Perhaps we should present it as an ironic take on everything AC (after Covey)?
+You know Before Covey followed by After Covey, instead of BC followed by AD as it is now?
+We can literally be the first people to take the piss out of new post-Covid sensibilities.
+Actually, yes, BC should be followed by PC not AC.
 AC has already got air-conditioning and alternating current; PC works better because all it has is that near reference to the phoney assumption of respect that is due to each other, like the implied theme of those WhatsApp videos.
 BC & PC – they will be the new terms of reference.
 We’ll invent them.